pmurati/MDSCorrelationAnalysis/README.md

-# Multidimensional Scaling for the 3d visualization of the dynamical propagation of correlations in stock's closing prices
+# Multidimensional Scaling for the 3d visualization of the dynamic propagation of correlations in stock's closing prices

 The approach taken will make use of two python scripts `corrMDS.py` and `stock_data_collection_tools.py`.
 The first program contains the class and its methods for transforming a dataframe of time series objects into a 3d trajectory.
 The second one is a collection of functions necessary for retrieving and processing closing prices for the german DAX index and has been adopted almost one to one from Kinsleys's Youtube Playlist on [Python Programming for Finance](https://www.youtube.com/playlist?list=PLQVvvaa0QuDcOdF96TBtRtuQksErCEBYZ).